 Welcome to our review of the Enertion Raptor 2.
 A board that caused a lot of fuss in the electric skateboarding scene because it was the first hub-motor driven board to feature such insane specs.
 While many people were reluctant to believe that the end result would come any where near the claims they were making, Enertion really put them to shame as the board they released might just be the best board of 2018.

 Enertion started out making and selling parts for DIY projects and was founded by Jason Potter.
 Jason, a boarder himself, initially started creating his own customized eBoards.
 Later on, as more and more of his friends and acquaintances started requesting he made the board for them, he decided to start a company that sold aftermarket parts that couldn’t be found just anywhere else.
 His drive to put out the best quality and parts led Enertion to become market leader in the DIY scene.

 The Raptor 2 was initially scheduled to be released to the masses in May 2017.
 The company however incurred some setbacks and misjudged how long the entire production process would take, causing the boards to be gradually delivered starting september 2017.
-At this time of writing only half of the first orders have been fulfilled.
+The first batch of 500 have been fulfilled.
 The average electric skateboard consumer shouldn't be too surprised by this delay as it seems to be a market trend...

 Want to follow up on the status of the shipments?
 You can so on the Electric Builders forums.
-At this moment they announce the second order batch to be delivered after January 2018.
+At this moment they announce the second order batch to be delivered on April 20,2018.